dnwiebe/Traveling-Salesman-Skeleton/README.md

-understand quotes and it doesn't do escaping; but other than that I have tried not to stifle your creativity, and CSVReader will take just about anything (filename, InputStream, Reader, BufferedReader) and convert it into a List<List<String>>, where the outer List contains rows in the CSV file, and the inner List contains fields in a row.
+understand quotes and it doesn't do escaping; but other than that I have tried not to stifle your creativity, and CSVReader will take just about anything (filename, InputStream, Reader, BufferedReader) and convert it into a List of Lists of Strings, where the outer List contains rows in the CSV file, and the inner List contains fields in a row.

 #### JUnit and Mockito